 The art centre is the primary source of non-government income in our community.
 We employ six permanent art workers and a number of casual staff.
 These positions are some of the only jobs in our community, offering meaningful training and development opportunities for Anangu in culturally accountable ways.

 The Indigenous art market can lack transparency at times, which can make it difficult for people to make informed decisions around their purchase.
 Industry regulations are still catching up with the reality of social disadvantage faced by many of our communities, and sadly not all galleries operate along the same ethical guidelines.

 Buying directly from an art centre, or one of our partner galleries, is the best way to guarantee you are supporting an ethical business model that sustainably benefits our families and the community.

-If you want to learn more about the different business models that exist in the Indigenous art market, see the table below for some more information on the different business models (courtesy APY Art Centre Collective).
+If you want to learn more about the different business models that exist in the Indigenous art market, see the table below for some more information (courtesy APY Art Centre Collective).

 Aboriginal Signature, Brussels

 RAFT Artspace, Alice Springs